gotchoices/BbCadam/README.md

 Run the GUI watcher via launcher, or build headless with `FreeCADCmd` calling the shared builder.

-See `api.md` for the DSL and authoring guide.
+See `api.md` for the DSL and authoring guide, including arc input validation rules and the `sketch(visible=...)` flag.

 ## AI → Python promotion policy (guardrails)
 - Generated scripts should include a header at the top: